prototypefund/Digital_Bargeld-docs/api-mint.rst

       oldcoin_infos: OldCoinInfo[];

       // array with RSA denomination public keys of the coins the original
-      // refresh request asked to be minted
+      // refresh request asked to be exchangeed
       newcoins_infos: RsaPublicKey[];

       // 2D array with `kappa` entries in the first dimension and the same